Ultronomix/Project1Chaz/README.md

 - SYSTEMS AND AUXILIARY PROGRAMS

-    - program written in JAVA while database creation written in SQL (PostgreSQL).
+    - Program written in JAVA while database creation written in SQL (PostgreSQL).

     - Initial data and table creation performed via DBEAVER (JDBC connection to IntelliJ or applicable IDE).